lucassms9/twitter-clone/README.md

 - [ ] implement design system to ensure standard and documentation of components on the platform, we could use StoryBook for example
 - [ ] implement code push to improve ci/cd flow and quick fixes in the app once published in stores
 - [ ] implement ci/cd using appcenter or bitrise for example
+- [ ] create more test from screen and components